ofiwg/cpp-ts/proposal.md

 **Document number:**	Nnnnn=yy-nnnn
 **Date:**	yyyy-mm-dd
 **Project:** HPC Fabrics Proposal
 **Reply-to:**	Your name and email address; list multiple authors if applicable.
-It is OK to obfuscate the address like this: "Jane Proposer <jane at somewhere dot com>
+Obfuscate the address like this: "Jane Proposer <jane at somewhere dot com>

 ## Table of Contents